terranc/Express-Gulp-BrowserSync/README.md

 #Express+Gulp+BrowserSync+nodemon
-Run an Express app base on browserSync proxy,enjoy the live edit(live reload) and save you `F5` key.
+Run an Express app base on browserSync proxy,enjoy the live edit(live reload).
 ##Use
 First,cd to you project and run: